vilisimo/ads/README.md

 ## LeetCode Exercises
 * Exercise 771 - Jewels and Stones: [Python](../../blob/master/python/leetcode/ex771.py)

+## Books
+* *Algorithms* (2011) by Robert Sedgewick & Kevin Wayne: [Java](../../blob/master/java/src/main/java/com/vilisimo/ads/books/algorithms)

+Note that only those exercises that seem to be interesting and require a bit of coding are included.

 ## Launching Tests

 ### Python
 Easiest way to launch tests is to do that via PyCharm.
 Alternatively, they can be launched by issuing this command in `ads/python/` directory: